0xrishavsharma/text-tango/README.md

 # Blog Website

-This is a blog website built using Next.js.
+This is a blog website built using Next.js with its SSR and SSG capabilities.
+It uses Prisma as an ORM and Next-Auth for authentication.
+It also uses Firebase for image storage and Framer Motion for animations.

-## Project Overview

-This project is a fully functional blog website where users can read, write, and comment on blog posts.
-It's built using Next.js, a popular React framework for building web applications.

 ## System Requirements